StefRuseva88/StefRuseva88/README.md

 Hi, I am Stefaniya and I have a huge passion for software testing!

-Here is the tools and languages that I use:
+Here is the tools and languages that I mostly use:

 <p align="center">
   <a href="https://skillicons.dev">